open-mmlab/Amphion/README.md

     - [VITS](https://arxiv.org/abs/2106.06103): An end-to-end TTS architecture that utilizes conditional variational autoencoder with adversarial learning
     - [VALL-E](https://arxiv.org/abs/2301.02111): A zero-shot TTS architecture that uses a neural codec language model with discrete codes.
     - [NaturalSpeech2](https://arxiv.org/abs/2304.09116): An architecture for TTS that utilizes a latent diffusion model to generate natural-sounding voices.
+    - [Jets](Jets): An end-to-end TTS model that jointly trains FastSpeech2 and HiFi-GAN with an alignment module.

 ### SVC: Singing Voice Conversion